4. Commonly Used Classes in the Java

 All of the following examples will use the following article class:

-// the article structure
+// article structure

 private static class article{